skanderhamdi/attention_cnn_lstm_covid_mel_spectrogram/README.md

 This repository contains the used source code of the experiments which led to the results presented in the paper <b>Attention-based Hybrid CNN-LSTM and Spectral Data Augmentation for COVID-19 Diagnosis from Cough Sound</b>

 We used <a href='https://www.nature.com/articles/s41597-021-00937-4'>COUGHVID</a> dataset. <a href='https://zenodo.org/record/4048312'>See in Zenodo</a>. <br> The augmented version will be available soon <a href="https://github.com/skanderhamdi/melspectrogram_spec_aug_30_percent_randomly_freq_time_masking">here</a>. <br>
-The original dataset with silence removal will be available soon <a href="https://github.com/skanderhamdi/coughvid">here</a>.
+The silence removed version of the dataset will be available soon <a href="https://github.com/skanderhamdi/coughvid">here</a>.

 - utils.py: Provides som helpful functions (progressbar, plotROCCurve, plotCurves, plotConfusionMatrix,...)
 - pitch_shift.py: Run this script to create the signal-augmented version of the dataset